tymm/command-execute/README.md

 - Provide .so files for every platform.

-- Implement a feature which makes passing arguments like %m for message or %s for sender possible.
-This is already kind of implemented in the develop branch.
-I wouldn't recommend using it though since it is still buggy and probably not secure (remote command injection).
-Unfortunately I am too busy right now to finish this feature.
+- Provide a feature which makes passing arguments like $msg for message or $sender for the id of the sender possible.
+This is already implemented in the develop branch.
+I wouldn't recommend using it though since I hadn't time yet to test it and make sure the feature doesn't raise security vulnerabilities.